Justineleq/BriefLearnerManagerApp/README.md

 git clone git@github.com:Justineleq/BriefSignApp.git

-Improvements tyo make...
+**Improvements I still want to make...**

 To make the whole thing work =

-Creating Fetch/Ajax
+Creating Fetch/Ajax for all database entries

+Finishing all frontend